RAE-NWM: Navigation World Model in Dense Visual Representation Space: Implementation Details

 During inference, we employ an Euler ordinary differential equation (ODE) solver with 50 integration steps.
-For our real-world experiments, the unified model (trained jointly on the SACSoN, RECON, and SCAND datasets) is trained on two NVIDIA A800 80GB GPUs, requiring approximately 2 days to reach full convergence.
+For the real-world experiments, we train one unified model jointly on SACSoN, RECON, and SCAND using two NVIDIA A800 80GB GPUs, and training takes approximately 2 days.